dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 Feel free to work with a group.

-**Bonus**: Check to make sure that each vector representing a point has the same dimensionality.
+**Bonus**: Include a check to make sure that each vector has the same dimensionality.

 ---